gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------
 I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for the past 3 months.
-Before that I was working on an AI for scientific discovery company I co-founded from Cambridge University accelerator.
+Previously, I co-founded an AI for scientific discovery company working out of Cambridge University (JBS) startup accelerator.

 Work Experience
 ------